How to Use This HVAC Calculator?

 Need to figure out airflow after sizing your system?
 Use our free HVAC CFM calculator to calculate the cubic feet per minute your ducts need to deliver.

-How This HVAC Load Calculator Works?
+How Is HVAC Load Calculated?

 Most online HVAC calculators use a flat “20 BTU per square foot” rule and call it a day.
 That’s fine for a rough guess, but it ignores half the variables that actually affect your cooling load.